devika-1999/Sample_subplots/README.md

 b. astrometric_excess_noise : Excess noise of the source This is the excess noise ϵi of the source.
 It measures the disagreement, expressed as an angle, between the observations of a source and the best-fitting standard astrometric model (using five astrometric parameters).
 The assumed observational noise in each observation is quadratically increased by ϵi in order to statistically match the residuals in the astrometric solution.
 A value of 0 signifies that the source is astrometrically well-behaved, i.e. that the residuals of the fit statistically agree with the assumed observational noise.
 A positive value signifies that the residuals are statistically larger than expected.
 The significance of ϵi is given by astrometric_excess_noise_sig (D).
 If D≤2 then ϵi is probably not significant, and the source may be astrometrically well-behaved even if ϵi is large.
-i.
-Selections in astrometric excess noise for sources whose astrometric excess noise significance is greater than 2 All samples from 19-24 are selected with the condition astrometric_excess_noise_sig > 2
+%Selections in astrometric excess noise for sources whose astrometric excess noise significance is greater than 2 All samples from 19-24 are selected with the condition astrometric_excess_noise_sig > 2
 19. < median
 20. > median